 Discussing in detail this solution is out of the scope of this chapter (see \cite{boccignone_jemr2014} of a short presentation, and Bishop~\cite{BishopPRML} for more details).
 However, just to give some hints, RVMs can be considered the Bayesian counterpart of SVMs.
 They are Bayesian sparse machines, that is they employ sparse Bayesian learning via an appropriate prior formulation.
-Not only do they overcome some of the limitations affecting SVMs but also they achieve sparser solutions (and hence they are faster at test time) than SVM Indeed, by combining only three basic parameters of visual exploration, the overall classification accuracy, expressed as percent correct and averaged across stimulus types and oculomotor features, scored a respectable $78\%$.
+Not only do they overcome some of the limitations affecting SVMs but also they achieve sparser solutions (and hence they are faster at test time) than SVM.
+Indeed, by combining only three basic parameters of visual exploration, the overall classification accuracy, expressed as percent correct and averaged across stimulus types and oculomotor features, scored a respectable $78\%$.
 More interesting is to consider the best performance for each stimulus type, which testifies the achievement of the classifier, and which depends on the features used.
-The best performance ranged between $81.90\% $ and $88.09\%$ - $1.852$ to $2.399$ in terms of $d^{'}$, which is a quite remarkable result, especially considering that a naturalistic, unconstrained viewing condition was included.
+The best performance ranged between $81.90\% $ and $88.09\%$ - $1.852$ to $2.399$ in terms of $d^{'}$, which is an interesting result, especially considering the naturalistic, unconstrained viewing condition.